-During the year ended December 31, 2004, the Company paid all directors, excluding Mr. Bradley, a retainer of \$2,000 per month and an additional fee of \$1,000 PER DIEM for attendance at meetings of the board, and \$500 for meetings of committees.
+During the year ended December 31, 2005, the Company paid all directors, excluding Mr. Bradley, a retainer of \$2,500 per month and an additional fee of \$1,000 PER DIEM for attendance at meetings of the board.
+The two directors who chair the Audit Committee and the Compensation Committee receive an additional monthly retainer of \$500.
 Mr. Bradley received no additional compensation for his service as a director.
-Pursuant to the Company's policy that is applicable to all of its non-employee members, the Board on April 26, 2004, issued options with respect to 10,000 shares to each non-employee director.
-All such options are exercisable at \$4.00 per share, the exercise price being the market price prevailing at date of grant.
+Pursuant to the Company's policy that is applicable to all of its non-employee members, the Board on April 20, 2005, issued options with respect to 10,000 shares to each non-employee director.
+All such options are exercisable at \$5.04 per share, the exercise price being the market price prevailing at date of grant.
+On December 29, 2005, the Compensation Committee of the Board of Directors also authorized issuance of additional options with respect to 10,000 shares to each non-employee director.
+All such options are exercisable at \$6.00 per share, somewhat above the \$5.75 per share price prevailing on the date of grant.
+The Compensation Committee further resolved that such December 29 grants would be in place of any options that would otherwise be granted to directors in 2006.

-COMPENSATION COMMITTEE INTERLOCKS AND INSIDER TRADING
+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

-The members of the Compensation and Stock Option Committee throughout the fiscal year ended December 31, 2004 were Daniel S. Wood (chairman), Thomas L. Chrystie, John E. McConnaughy, Jr. and William B. Roberts.
-This Committee makes recommendations to the Board of Directors as to general levels of compensation for all employees of the Company, the annual salary of each of the executive officers of the Company, authorizes the grants of options to employees under the Company's 1997 Long-Term Stock Incentive Plan, and reviews and approves compensation and benefit plans of the Company.
+The members of the Compensation and Stock Option Committee throughout the fiscal year ended December 31, 2005 were Daniel S. Wood (chairman), John E. McConnaughy, Jr. and William B. Roberts.
+This Committee makes determinations as to general levels of compensation for all employees of the Company, the annual salary of each of the executive officers of the Company, authorizes the grants of options to employees under the Company's 1997 Long-Term Stock Incentive Plan, and reviews and approves compensation and benefit plans of the Company.
 None of the members of the committee is or has been an officer or employee of the Company or any of its subsidiaries.